 For Corn Free: Use Spectrum Organic Shortening, and source safe ingredients.

 1/4 cup Arrowroot

 1/8 tsp Organic Ground Nutmeg

 5.5 ounces Shredded Organic Carrot (about 1.5 cup, not packed)

 1/3 cup Organic Raisins

 2 tsp Organic Vanilla Extract

 A note about flour: if you have a go-to gluten free flour blend (or wheat based) that you like, use that instead.
-Since we have to have things a certain way in our house, I’ve simply gotten use to having to make combos, and you may not need to.

 I used a medium cookie dough scooper to portion these out, and I did not press them down.
 They spread nice and evenly on their own.
 Line a baking tray with parchment paper, portion out as desired, and bake at 325 for 16 minutes.
 Allow the cookies to cool on the tray for 15 minutes before moving.

 - Click to email this to a friend (Opens in new window)